-My friend Rita Arens wrote about anxiety and parenting today.
+My friend Rita Arens wrote about anxiety and parenting with a mental illness.

 “I’ve tried to insulate my daughter as much as I can from my anxiety, but when you live with people, it can be hard.
 Especially when you’re alone with them as much as I’m alone with my girl.
 As a result of seeing me cry sometimes for no reason and telling her hey, it’s not you, I’m just sad and sometimes I get sad and I don’t know why, hold on, I’ll stop in a minute, I hope she is kind to herself if she ever cries for no reason.
 I want to make the world perfect for her but I know that I can’t and actually I shouldn’t, because if I did, she wouldn’t know her own strength.”

 Parenting with a mental illness is not easy.
 Rita wrote so beautifully about the fears of those of us who go through this that we’re hurting our children in some way.
 I always worry that I’m contaminating my children with my own mental illness, as if every time they rub up against me they’ll get what I’ve got.

 I know genetically speaking that my kids are more predisposed to mental illness, but I have to remind myself it doesn’t mean they’re doomed.I also have to remind myself that I’m not ruining my children’s lives by being who I am.

 Yes, they see me worry.
 They hear me caution.
 They know that daddy is more likely to give them wide birth and let them experiment, whereas mommy wants to keep everyone safe no matter what, even when there’s nothing to really keep them safe from.